 - Diabetes.
 Berberine seems to slightly reduce blood sugar levels in people with diabetes.
 Also, some early research suggests that taking 500 mg of berberine 2-3 times daily for up to 3 months might control blood sugar as effectively as metformin or rosiglitazone.

 - High levels of cholesterol or other fats (lipids) in the blood (hyperlipidemia).
 Berberine might help lower cholesterol levels in people with high cholesterol.
-Taking 500 mg twice daily for up to 1 year seems to reduce total cholesterol, low-density lipoprotein (LDL or "bad") cholesterol, and triglyceride levels in people with high cholesterol.
+Taking approximately 500 mg twice daily for 6 months to 2 years seems to reduce total cholesterol, low-density lipoprotein (LDL or "bad") cholesterol, and triglyceride levels in people with high cholesterol.
 But it doesnt seem to work better than standard cholesterol-lowering medications.

 - High blood pressure.
 Taking 0.9 grams of berberine per day along with the blood pressure-lowering drug amlodipine reduces systolic blood pressure (the top number) and diastolic blood pressure (the bottom number) better than taking amlodipine alone in people with high blood pressure.

-- An ovary disorder known as polycystic ovary syndrome (PCOS).
+- A hormonal disorder that causes enlarged ovaries with cysts (polycystic ovary syndrome or PCOS).
 Research shows that berberine can lower blood sugar, improve cholesterol and triglyceride levels, reduce testosterone levels, and lower waist-to-hip ratio in women with PCOS.
 Berberine may even lower blood sugar levels similar to metformin and may improve cholesterol levels better than metformin.
 It is unclear if berberine increases pregnancy rates or live birth rates in women with PCOS.

 Insufficient Evidence for

 - Burns.
 Early research suggests that applying an ointment that contains berberine and beta-sitosterol can treat second-degree burns as effectively as conventional treatment with silver sulfadiazine.

 - Heart failure and fluid build up in the body (congestive heart failure or CHF).
 Early research suggests that berberine can reduce some of the symptoms and lower the death rate in some people with congestive heart failure.

 - A group of eye disorders that can lead to vision loss (glaucoma).
 Early research suggests that using eye drops containing berberine and tetrahydrozoline for does not reduce eye pressure in people with glaucoma better than eye drops containing tetrahydrozoline alone.